opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 And add `MLFLOW_ROUTE` as Name and your route from [step one](#11-mlflow-route-through-the-visual-interface) as Value (`http://mlflow-server.mlflow.svc.cluster.local:8080` for example).

-Your full settings page should look like this:
+Your full settings page should look something like this:

 ![Import from Git Settings](img/Import_from_Git_settings.png)